ably-labs/models/docs/concepts/usage.md

 });
 ```

-Note that the first `context` argument gives your mutation function access to the expected events that were passed to the mutation function when it was invoked.
-See event correlation.
+> Note that the first `context` argument gives your mutation function access to the expected events that were passed to the mutation function when it was invoked.
+See [Event Correlation](./event-correlation.md).

 The backend API endpoint would then update the post data in the database and emit a confirmation event, which would be received and processed by our `onPostUpdated` update function described [above](#update-functions).